lammps/lammps/doc/src/thermo_modify.rst

 than one field.
 The *int* and *float* keywords take a single format argument and are applied to all integer or floating-point quantities output.
-The setting for *ID string* also takes a single format argument which is used for the indexed value in each line.
-The interpretation is the same as for *colname*, i.e. a positive integer is the n-th value corresponding to the n-th thermo keyword, a negative integer is counting backwards, and a string matches the entry with the thermo keyword., e.g. the fifth column is output in high precision for "format 5 %20.15g" and the pair energy for "format epair %20.15g".
+The setting for *ID string* also takes a single format argument that is used for the indexed value in each line.
+The interpretation is the same as for *colname* (i.e., a positive integer is the n-th value corresponding to the n-th thermo keyword, a negative integer is counting backwards, and a string matches the entry with the thermo keyword).
+For example, the fifth column is output in high precision for "format 5 %20.15g", and the pair energy for "format epair %20.15g".
+The *ID* field can be a range, such as "3\*6", "*", "2*", or "\*3";
+in such cases, all fields in the range (inclusive) are set to the specified format string.
+Ranges containing negative numbers are not supported.

 The *format* keyword can be used multiple times.
 The precedence is that for each value in a line of output, the *ID* format (if specified)